Whirlwind tour of basic features

 Rather than using a side-effect (

-) to inspect what is passing through the pipe at various points, in this example we used named outputs.out
+print) to inspect what is passing through the pipe at various points, in this example we used named outputs.outis a sink which collects values so that they can be returned from the pipe.-

 The presence of multiple

-s in the graph, causes the pipeline to return a namespace, rather than a single result. -
+outs in the graph, causes the pipeline to return a namespace, rather than a single result. -

 If a pipe (or branch; branches are just pipes) does not explicitly end in a